Recipe for Mung Bean and Red Lentil Daal | Comfort Food.

-pop quiz: the end of the day for Napoleon was a bit ruffled
+pop quiz: the lyric above is from what song and artist? clue: the end of the day for Napoleon was a bit ruffled.

 Some of you may recall that nearly 30 years ago – yes 30! – we ventured on a two-day ski trip to Auli, a ski resort, of sorts, in the Indian Himalayan Mountains.
 The resort was fully inclusive, as long as you enjoyed aloo-gobi for every meal.